-Only the FCVTSD operation is capable of overflow or underflow.
+Only the FCVTSD operation can overflow or underflow.
 To reduce logic complexity, the overflow ranges are the same as the LSA ranges.
 Table 5-11 lists the FCVTSD bounce conditions.
 The exponent values shown in Table 5-11 are in biased format.